-Assistant Professor in the Department of Environmental and Occupational Health
+Assistant Professor, Department of Environmental and Occupational Health

 Dr. Northcross' research focuses on quantifying the impacts of air pollution and bridges environmental engineering, public health and environmental justice.
 With a background in environmental chemistry and engineering, she specializes in analyzing the chemical constituents of airborne pollutants and monitoring and assessing human exposures to cigarette smoke, cookstove pollution, and ambient air pollution.
 She also works to develop tools and methods that translate community experiences of environmental pollution into quantitative assessments.